 Sweet T’s – Time to give your wallet a breather.
 And I dont mean a little hole in your shorts.
 Those you need to say goodbye to.
 Ultra cheap Fried Chicken!
 It took me some time to add this one here because its not your typical resort lunch, but it’s always our first or last stop with luggage.
 As you leave the airport and turn to the main highway, after the flamingo statue, you’ll be greeted by fried chicken scent from the pink building on your right.
 You order by the dollar. $7 chicken and $2 fries will feed a family of 4.

-Bonus: Three Queens – An island staple in Blue Hills since 1970 and the definition of “Local”.
+Bonus 2: Three Queens (Closed for the time being due to Hurricane damage) – An island staple in Blue Hills since 1970 and the definition of “Local”.
 No menu, no problem.
 You eat what the glorious Ms Marta (update: retired, hence bonus section, but new cook I was told is just as good, and the fish just as fresh) made that day which could be fresh fish (grouper or snapper), oxtail stew, curried goat, or curried chicken.
 You wont see this one on top of other lists (I’m looking at you Trip Advisor) mainly due to the location, but if you are seeking the more adventurous, as local as they come eats, it doesn’t get much better

 Caicos Cafe – Starting with one of the musts.
 Brilliant, inventive Italian with a Caribbean twist by a mad, menu OCD genius chef/owner Max Olivari.
 Pay special attention here to the specials, the right side of the menu, and more importantly pay special attention to the left side of the menu.
 Some of the best seafood on the island, like grilled Calamari, Wahoo Carpaccio, grouper special, the pastas, and much more